 If you think you've met a struggling artist before, think again.

 Despite the odds stacked against them (and thanks to their amazing father who was a former teacher), these twins make art and films anyway.
-Using whatever they can get their hands on — according to the curator of the exhibit, they have used ketchup and crushed herbs to create pigments for their pieces — their work is vivid, colourful, dreamlike and presents a utopian version of Gaza rather then the violent, war-torn city that exists in reality.
+Using whatever they can get their hands on — according to the curator of their international exhibit, they have used ketchup and crushed herbs to create pigments for their pieces — their work is vivid, colourful, dreamlike and presents a utopian version of Gaza rather than the violent, war-torn city that exists in reality.
 Despite the tight restrictions and horrors of war, the men love their home and consider it to be paradise (according to curator Kelty Pelechytik).

-They have only been able to travel with their work a handful of times (mostly secretly), and in 2012 were forced to flee Gaza because their family was receiving death threats from fundamentalists who disproved of their work.
+They have only been able to travel with their work a handful of times (mostly secretly), and in 2012 were forced to flee Gaza because their family was receiving death threats from fundamentalists who disapproved of their work.
 They now live as refugees in Jordan, without permission to travel, unable to see their family, yet still creating art.